mhsieh808/data-512-project/README.md

 # DATA 512 Project Part 1: Common Analysis

+## Project Goal
+We want to answer the question "How did masking policies change the progression of confirmed COVID-19 cases from February 1, 2020 through October 1, 2021?"

 ## About the Data

 We use a total of 3 data sources and will be examining Cleaveland, Ohio specifically.